emily-elizabeth/URLComponents_LC/README.md

 # URLComponents_LC

 Takes a URL and separates it in to the individual components.
 Insert the stack into use (this is a library stack) and call the function **NewURLComponents(_url_)** to get a pointer to the instance.
 This allows you to pass an instance to multiple commands/functions without having to run the RegEx code multiple times.
+To delete an instance call the command **DeleteURLComponents _instance_**

 ```
 on mouseUp